Patient pathway when you are approved for proton beam therapy at The Christie

 CT scan

-A CT scan is required to plan your proton treatment.
-You may have more than 1 CT scan during this session, regardless of whether you have had one recently.
-This is because this is a technical scan which requires you to be positioned as you will be for treatment wearing your cast/mask.
-Our priority is to ensure these X-rays benefit yourself and assist the consultant when planning your treatment.
+regardless of whether you have had one recently.
+This is a technical scan which requires you to be positioned as you will be for treatment.
+We ensure we keep the amount of radiation used as low as possible, and our priority is to ensure these X-rays benefit you and assist the consultant when planning your treatment.

 The mask/cast and CT scan process will take around 1 hour and 30 minutes.
 If you take regular pain relief, please bring this medication with you.